richgurney/ProductionReadyReactBoilerplate/README.md

 # Production and Development Ready - React, Redux, Webpack Boilerplate

-> I have created this Boilerplate to make it easier to spin up prodcution ready apps in React.
-I have trtied to made it easy to switch between dev environment and production.
-There are various technologies that I will inlcude below that I have found make my life easier when developing.
+> I have created this Boilerplate from StephenGrider's tutorial on Webpack.
+I wanted to set this up to make it easier to spin up production ready apps in React.
+I have tried to made it easy to switch between dev environment and production.
+There are various technologies that I will include below that I have found make my life easier when developing.
+I will be narrowing the code down so I have a complete starting point to start developing from using React, Redux and React Router.

 ## Deployment Options